projectacrn/acrn-hypervisor/doc/developer-guides/hld/system-timer-hld.rst

 System timer virtualization
 ###########################

-ACRN supports RTC (Real-time clock), HPET (High Precision Event Timer) and PIT (Programmable interval timer) devices for VM system timer.
+ACRN supports RTC (Real-time clock), HPET (High Precision Event Timer), and PIT (Programmable interval timer) devices for the VM system timer.
-Different timer devices support different resolutions, HPET device can support higher resolution than RTC and PIT.
+Different timer devices support different resolutions.
+The HPET device can support higher resolutions than RTC and PIT.

 System timer virtualization architecture

 |image0|

--  In UOS, vRTC, vHPET and vPIT are used by clock event module and clock source module in kernel space.
+-  In the User VM, vRTC, vHPET, and vPIT are used by the clock event module and the clock source module in the kernel space.

--  In SOS, all of vRTC, vHPET and vPIT devices are created by device model in initialization phase and using timer\_create and timerfd\_create interfaces to setup native timers for trigger timeout mechanism.
+-  In the Service VM, all vRTC, vHPET, and vPIT devices are created by the device model in the initialization phase and uses timer\_create and timerfd\_create interfaces to set up native timers for the trigger timeout mechanism.

 System Timer initialization
 ===========================

-Device model initializes vRTC, vHEPT and vPIT devices automatically when ACRN device model starts booting initialization, and the initialization flow goes from vrtc\_init to vpit\_init and ends with vhept\_init, see below code snippets.::
+The device model initializes vRTC, vHEPT, and vPIT devices automatically when the ACRN device model starts the booting initialization, and the initialization flow goes from vrtc\_init to vpit\_init and ends with vhept\_init, see below code snippets.::